Microorganisms on the tongue could help diagnose heart failure

 Tongue microbes provide a window to heart health.

-Past study has shown that microorganisms in the tongue coating could distinguish patients with pancreatic cancer from healthy people.
+Past studies have shown that microorganisms in the tongue coating could distinguish patients with pancreatic cancer from healthy people.
 This is early to diagnose pancreatic cancer.

 Furthermore, since specific microorganisms are connected with immunity, scientists proposed that the microbial imbalance could stimulate inflammation and disease.
 Inflammation and the immune response additionally assume a job in heart failure.